marijnh/Eloquent-JavaScript/19_paint.md

 it the position of the pixel that was clicked—in picture coordinates.
 This will be used to implement mouse interaction with the picture.
-The callback may return another callback function to be notified when the pointer is moved to a different pixel while the button is being held.
+The callback may return another callback function to be notified when the pointer is moved to a different pixel while the button is held down.

 ```{includeCode: true}
 PictureCanvas.prototype.mouse = function(downEvent, onDown) {